 - Color Blender — lets you supply two color values in either hex, short hex, RGB percentages, or RGB decimals, and then get as many as ten color shades between the two you supplied.

 - URL Encoder/Decoder — useful for situations where a massively long encoded URL needs to be decoded.
+Or a URL of any length needs to be encoded.

 - CSS Reset — somehow this little experiment in smoothing out default browser differences became part of a significant portion of the web.
+Like at least a quarter of it.

 You may also have gotten here because you came across the name of my daughter Rebecca Alison Meyer, or are researching the story behind the CSS color that was named in her memory.
 If you’re so inclined, you can read my chronicle of Rebecca’s last year, and the process of grieving her after her death.
 If you aren’t so inclined, I honestly don’t blame you in the least.
 I’m not sure I would want to read it either.